Open Bible Data Home About News OET Key

 παραστῆσαι ὑμᾶς ἁγίους, καὶ ἀμώμους, καὶ ἀνεγκλήτους, κατενώπιον αὐτοῦ

-Note 8 topic: translate-unknown
+Note 8 topic: figures-of-speech / doublet

 ἁγίους, καὶ ἀμώμους, καὶ ἀνεγκλήτους

 These words, holy, blameless, and above reproach, mean basically the same thing here.
 The repetition is used to emphasize the completeness of what the Son did to take away the Colossians’ sin.
 After trusting in Jesus, they are now completely morally pure.
 If your language does not use repetition in this way or you do not have three words that mean this, you could use fewer words and express the emphasis in another way.
-Alternate translation: “completely pure” or “without any sin at all”
+Alternate translation: [completely pure] or [without any sin at all]